California Commercial Tobacco Control

 Commercial tobacco use remains the number one cause of preventable death, disease, and disability in the United States.
 Direct health care costs attributed to commercial tobacco use in California alone are $13.29 billion annually.
 After decades of hard work, California has the second lowest statewide rate of smoking in the U.S., but there are still challenges.
 California has more smokers (3.2 million) than the entire population of Utah.
 Also, specific population groups are smoking at much higher rates, and as a result, are suffering disproportionately.

-If you are working on California commerical tobacco control issues and need assistance, contact Mark Meaney at Mark.Meaney@mitchellhamline.edu.
+If you are working on California commercial tobacco control issues and need assistance, contact Andrew Twinamatsiko at Andrew.Twinamatsiko@mitchellhamline.edu.

 Featured resources are below.
 Other relevant resources in right sidebar (desktop/tablet), or end of page (mobile).

-This page is part of a 50-state survey (plus Washington, D.C.) of current state statutes pertaining to e-cigarette regulations in the following areas: definition of “tobacco product,” taxation, product packaging, youth access/other retail restrictions, licensure, and smoke-free air legislation.
+This page is part of a 50-state survey (plus Washington, D.C. and U.S. territories) of current statutes pertaining to e-cigarette regulations in the following areas: definition of “tobacco product,” taxation, product packaging, youth access/other retail restrictions, licensure, and smoke-free air legislation.